meyburdj/concept_bot_filter/README.md

 ### Effectiveness

 The raw chatGPT prompt handles happy conversational pathways quite well.
-If a student asks a question rooted in fact within the teacher’s domain, the bot responds as intended.
+If a student asks a question rooted in fact and within the teacher’s domain, the bot responds as intended.
 This is true whether the student supplies correct answers, incorrect answers, or asks qualifying questions